-We polled readers and sampled slices from Pescadero to Palo Alto so you can leave dessert to the pros this year.
+We polled readers and sampled slices from Pescadero to Palo Alto.

 Short of March 14 for math nerds, Thanksgiving is traditionally the biggest day each year for celebrating and eating pie.
 And in my family, Thanksgiving pies are a big deal.
 We go all-out, baking my grandma’s pie crust recipe days in advance, blending an ungodly amount of Crisco into the dough before rolling it out, shaping it and baking it.
 The kitchen becomes a busy hub as we pack the crusts with various fillings – apple, pecan, chocolate pudding, and a favorite of mine, a blend of pumpkin and ricotta that bakes into a custardy-yet-textured consistency that goes perfectly topped with a scoop of vanilla ice cream and a giant dollop of homemade whipped cream.

 But the baking process is onerous (the crust dough has to be chilled for how many hours?!), and with so many top-notch pie places and bakeries nearby, it’s a great opportunity to impress friends and family and save some time by showing off your good taste rather than your baking prowess.
 Whether you’re looking for a tried-and-true classic, a gluten-free or vegan option or even a five-flavor flight of mini pies, there’s a pie on the Peninsula to meet your needs.
 Here are 12 different spots offering locally made Thanksgiving pies filled with everything from sweet potatoes to chocolate cream.

 Heidi’s Pies, San Mateo